-4.2.2 NSL-KDD Dataset
+2. NSL-KDD dataset

-The KDDcup99 dataset contains more than 5 million training samples and more than 2 million_testing samples.
+The KDDcup99 dataset is the data set used for The Third International Knowledge Discovery and Data Mining Tools Competition, which was held in conjunction with KDD-99 The Fifth International Conference on Knowledge Discovery and Data Mining in 1999.
+The dataset contains more than 5 million training samples and more than 2 million testing samples.
 It also has a huge number of redundant samples, and imbalance classes [45].
-The NSL-KDD [46] is an optimized version of the KDDcup99 dataset, which removes redundant records and provide reasonable and diversified samples in training and testing sets.
+The NSL-KDD is an optimized version of the KDDcup99 dataset [46], it removes redundant records and provides reasonable and diversified samples in training and testing sets.
 Like the KDDcup99, the NSL-KDD dataset also has 41 features, with 3 categorical features and 38 numeric features.
 The dataset has four different attack types: Denial of Service (DoS), Probe, User to Root (U2R), and Root to Local (R2L) attacks.
 The NSL-KDD dataset is considered to be outdated [2].
-The NSL-KDD is also arranged into a training set of 125973 samples (KDDTrain+) and a testing set of 22544 samples (KDDTest+).
+The NSL-KDD is also arranged into a training set of 125,973 samples (KDDTrain+) and a testing set of 22,544 samples (KDDTest+).
 Here also, only the training set (KDDTrain+) is used for both training and testing in this work.
-Table 4.2 summarizes the sample's distribution of all attacks (anomaly) and normal traffics in the training set of the NSL-KDD dataset.
+Table 4 summarizes the sample's distribution of all attacks (anomaly) and normal traffics in the training set of the NSL-KDD dataset.

-Tuble 4.2 - MSL-KDD Distribution Sample
+Table 4 - NSL-KDD Distribution Sample

-Category Sample Size Distribution (%)
+Category Sample Size Distribution

-Total Attacks 58,630 46.54
+Total Attacks 58,630 46.54%

-Normal 67,343 53.46
+Normal 67,343 53.46%

-Overall Samples 125,973 100
+Overall Samples 125,973 100%